Anne-Marie Slaughter: Writing

+Since leaving the State Department, Slaughter remains a frequent commentator on foreign policy issues.
+She has written a regular opinion column for Project Syndicate since January 2012.

 Slaughter's article titled "Why Women Still Can't Have it All" appeared in the July/August 2012 issue of The Atlantic.
 In the first four days after publication, the piece attracted 725,000 unique readers, making it the most popular article ever published in that magazine.
 In the same period, it received over 119,000 Facebook "Recommends," making it by far the most "liked" piece ever to appear in any version of the magazine.
 Within several days, it had been discussed in detail on the front page of The New York Times and in many other media outlets, attracting attention from around the world.
 Although Slaughter originally tried to call the article "Why Women Can't Have it All Yet," she has since stated that it was a mistake to use the phrase "Have it All" in general.
 In 2015, Slaughter clarified that she hoped to stimulate a discussion about a wide range of working mothers, not only those in prestigious or lucrative careers.